ZhaoyuXingStat/ZhaoyuXingStat.github.io/_pages/about.md

 - 2025: Membership of National Postdoctoral Association (U.S.)
 - 2024: Membership of The Statistical Society of Australia (Australia)
-- 2023: Fellowshop of WISERCLUB (China)
+- 2023: Fellow of WISERCLUB (China)